yearn/yearn-devdocs/docs/getting-started/products/ycrv/overview.md

 - While in vl-yCRV, users forego yield from other parts of the yCRV system.
 - vl-yCRV users will not collect bribes on the gauges they vote for.

-## How yveCRV and veBOOST functionality was migrated to yCRV
+## How yveCRV and yvBOOST functionality was migrated to yCRV

 yveCRV and yvBOOST are being deprecated, and there is a migration path available to users.
 The functionality of both was integrated into [st-yCRV](#staked-ycrv) so if you are looking for the same benefits check the [guide](https://docs.yearn.finance/getting-started/products/ycrv/guide) on how to migrate from the legacy tokens using yearn's UI